Marriage Licences

-The City of Port Colborne now provides civil Marriage Ceremonies at City Hall.
-Visit our Civil Marriage Ceremonies webpage for more details.
+The City of Port Colborne also provides civil Marriage Ceremonies at City Hall.
+Visit our Civil Marriage Ceremonies page for more details.

-If both of you are not able to apply in person for the Marriage Licence, the person applying must bring in two valid pieces of identification for the other person (from the first and second piece of identification list).
+• If both of you are not able to apply in person for the Marriage Licence, the person applying must bring in two valid pieces of ID for the other person (from the first and second piece of identification list).

 Processing Time

-The process takes approximately 30 minutes to issue a licence, so long as all the necessary documents are presented and your marriage application has been completed.
+The process takes approximately 30 minutes to issue a licence, so long as you bring the necessary documents and your marriage licence has been completed.

 Fees